benmiller314/cdm2022spring/plans/lesson-22.md

 I'll work through these in the Q&A room, and record my responses when they're ready, to post on Canvas.
 But if you're posting a question you'd like direct help with, please come on in!
 I'll start with those live questions.

 ## Studio Time!
+### Check for new feedback

+I had set the deadline for asynchronous workshop fairly close to the start of class, so as of my writing this, a lot of notes were still missing.
+Please **open up your website repo, head into the history, and see if you have any unread comments there.**

+Hopefully everyone has by now received at least 2 (ideally 3) comments from members of your workshop groups! **If you have not, please let me know**, so I can make sure you've got a diverse set of perspectives on your work in progress.

 ### Set an intention
 As usual, before you start, <a href="http://bit.ly/cdm{{site.course.slugterm}}-notes">go to the next section of the google doc</a> and write a quick line about what you hope to accomplish with your remaining time. e.g. Will you...